Constraints on symplectic quasi-states: Introduction and results

 \paragraph*{Organization of the paper.} We collect the necessary preliminaries on measure theory, symplectic geometry, and quasi-states in Section \ref{s:prelims}, in particular in Section \ref{ss:QS_TM} we present the proofs of Theorem \ref{thm:Aarnes_constr} and Corollary \ref{cor:Aarnes_delta}, as well as some historical remarks.
 The proof of the embedding result, Theorem \ref{thm:main_embedding}, occupies Section \ref{s:constructing_emb}.
 Section \ref{s:pf_main_result} is dedicated to the proof of our main result, Theorem \ref{thm:main_result}, which is split into two parts: the first one, described in Section \ref{ss:involutive_map_fibers}, uses our embedding result to construct an involutive map $\Phi \fc M \to \R^n$, one of whose fibers has a component contained in a superheavy Lagrangian torus.
 The second part, Section \ref{ss:sh_Lag_has_sh_point}, is dedicated to the proof of Theorem \ref{thm:sh_Lag_torus_contains_sh_point}, which happens entirely in a small Weinstein neighborhood of the superheavy Lagrangian torus.

 \paragraph*{Acknowledgements.} We wish to thank Leonid Polterovich for valuable discussions and in particular for pointing out Schlenk's book \cite{Schlenk_Embeddings_problems} to us.
-We are grateful to Svetlana Butler for an illuminating discussion about the history of the field of quasi-states.
+We are grateful to Svetlana Butler for an illuminating discussion about the history of the field of quasi-states, as well as references and useful remarks.
+We extend our gratitude to the anonymous referee for carefully reading the paper, making poignant remarks regarding some points in the text, and especially for providing us with a very elegant and much simpler proof of Theorem \ref{thm:sh_Lag_torus_contains_sh_point} than we originally had, shortening the text by a good few pages.
+Most of the paper was written when the first author was a doctoral student at Tel Aviv University, while some of the work was done when he was a postdoctoral fellow at Universit\'e de Montr\'eal, and he wishes to acknowledge its hospitality and excellent research atmosphere.